Making sure it's always you #ItsReallyMe

-When you log in to your account or buy something online, we'll occasionally text you a code to your mobile phone.
+When you log in to your account we'll sometimes text a code to your mobile phone.
 This is called a one time passcode (OTP) and you'll need this to log into and use some of the services within Digital Banking.

-If we can't confirm it's you logging into your account, you will experience a restricted service.
-This means, for example, you will only be able to view your balance, order/enable your card reader and make transfers between your own Royal Bank of Scotland accounts.
+If we can't confirm it's you logging into your account, you’ll experience a restricted service.
+This means, for example, you’ll only be able to view your balance, order/enable your card reader and make transfers between your own Royal Bank of Scotland accounts.

-Make sure your contact details are up to date
+Make sure your details are up to date

-We will also be asking you to input your PIN more often when you pay with contactless.
-Don’t worry it doesn’t mean there is something wrong with your card or account – it’s just another way for us to check it’s really you making the purchase.
-Simply put your card into the reader and enter your PIN as normal
+We’ll also ask you to input your PIN more often when you present your card to pay using contactless.
+This doesn’t mean there is anything wrong with your card or account – it’s just another way for us to check it’s really you making the purchase.
+Simply put your card into the reader and enter your PIN as normal.

 Tackling Fraud & Scams